 2. Play the quiz in class, or set it as homework

 Enjoy the quiz as a fun team game on your interactive whiteboard – with students answering questions on tablets, computers or smartphones.
-You don't have to spend hours creating student accounts either – students enter their own full names when they play (both in class and when completing quizzes for homework).
+You don't have to spend hours creating student accounts either – students join your class automatically when they play (both in class and when completing quizzes for homework).

 3. Get helpful data and insights

 Our helpful dashboards make it easy to differentiate your teaching in the classroom, and track students’ progress towards TEKS mastery over time.

 We’ve created three types of TEKS quizzes, each designed with a different teaching situation in mind.

 - Skill Review Quizzes – short quizzes that help you track mastery of individual TEKS skills, ideal for use in lessons.

 - Topic Review Quizzes – medium-length quizzes that test students on all the TEKS skills in a certain standard / topic.
 Useful for end-of-term reviews.

 - Full STAAR Past Papers – online quiz versions of official past papers to prepare your students for end-of-year exams.
 Great for more formal assessments.